 In this example, 1,000 divided by 10 years = $100 of depreciation per year times 5 years = $500.
 This is the amount that your insurance company would be able to reimburse you for the fridge.

-Actual cash value is a method that insurance companies use to assess the current value of the item you’re looking to replace.
-Unlike replacement cost, actual cash value takes into account depreciation costs; this is why most people prefer the replacement cost method.
+Actual cash value is a method that insurance companies use to assess the current value of the item you're looking to replace.
+Unlike replacement cost, actual cash value takes into account depreciation costs, which is why most people prefer the replacement cost method.